Enixes/vIDE/README.md

 ```
 Finally the last step, bare with me
 ### Step 7:
-Now run vim and ignore the errors by pressing ENTER/
+Now run vim and ignore the errors by pressing ENTER\
 Now type and wait about 10 minutes for all the plugins to install.
 ```
 :PluginInstall